The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Discussion

 In Section \ref{section:nuclei}, we compared the population of black holes within stripped nuclei to those within surviving galaxy nuclei.
 In the seven massive galaxy clusters, we found a mean ratio of stripped nuclei black holes/black holes in surviving galaxies of 0.14 for black holes with M\textsubscript{BH} $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\) and 0.85 for black holes with M\textsubscript{BH} $>$ 3~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\), indicating that black holes in stripped nuclei may not make up a large number of the most massive black holes, but at lower masses, they could rival the number of black holes in galaxy nuclei.

+Note, however, that there are large uncertainties in these calculations due to the uncertain numbers and masses of low-mass black holes in EAGLE, and the fact that the mechanism by which supermassive black holes form is unclear.
 Because of the uncertainties in EAGLE's black hole numbers and the fact that we take the stripped nuclei progenitor masses over multiple snapshots, we also considered the ratios of surviving galaxies to disrupted galaxies.
+Low-mass black hole fractions in galaxies are currently poorly constrained due to limited observations of black holes in low-mass galaxies.

 Below a stellar mass of 10\textsuperscript{9}~\(\textup{M}_\odot\), we find three times as many stripped nuclei progenitor galaxies as surviving galaxy nuclei.
 The occupation fraction of black holes in these low mass galaxies is unknown, but $\approx$100 per cent is possible \citep{Miller2015}.
 If this is the case, the number of intermediate or supermassive black holes in stripped nuclei could outnumber those in galaxy nuclei.